 Disruptive Processes Workshops

-Our epicenter is the Temporary Agora (facilitated by Anni Laakso), a workshop, a sculptural space, an ongoing site for debate, and a potential location to set free collective un/learning processes.
-The other workshops are: Feminist Gathering, with an ambition to form emancipatory feminist strategies (facilitated by Jaana Kokko); Ajauksia: Sensory Experiences of Urban Space, a range of excursions in urban environments with an ambition to re-liberate authorship (facilitated by Minna Heikinaho, Pia Lindy, Paula Tella and Mari Martin); where did art go? get lost! has an ambition to renounce art as a concept and to embrace art as activism (facilitated by akcg, anna kindgren & carina gunnars); Bodily Writings – Intertwining Perception and Writing writing workshop has an ambition to act against the commodification of bodily resources and our corporeal selves (facilitated by Lena Séraphin) and the Ringstad Cycluses, a perfomative lecture and a reading, writing and publishing workshop on agriculture, fantasy and realism in artistic countryside work (facilitated by Geir Tore Holm and Søssa Jørgensen).
+Our epicenter is the Temporary Agora (facilitated by Anni Laakso) – a workshop, a sculptural space, an ongoing site for debate, and a potential location to set free collective un/learning processes.
+The other four Disruptive Processes workshops are: Feminist Gathering with an ambition to form emancipatory feminist strategies (facilitated by Jaana Kokko).
+Sensory Experiences in Urban Space by the Ajauksia group; a range of excursions in urban environments with an ambition to re-liberate authorship and the articulation of the body, where did art go? / get lost! with an ambition to strengthen where and how art can happen, and scrutinize the systemic tools of our time used to govern us all, facilitated by akcg (anna kindgren and carina gunnars), and the writing workshop Wording – Collaborative Writing in Public Space with an ambition to act against the commodification of bodily resources (facilitated by Lena Séraphin).

 Temporary Agora is an on-going collective construction of a sculptural space.
 It develops during a process of constructing together.
 It enhances the skills of material negotiation.
 The working process include the gathering of debris in Venice and a building process that is adapting to each participant needs and desires.